Too many truck drivers are seriously injured every year by unsecured loads in or on the trailer.

 - Load Bar – The load bar has hooks on both ends that engage to logistics tracks in the trailer walls.
 They will prevent the load from falling and help keep the freight stable.

 - Load Straps – These are particularly suited to irregular shapes of freight.
 They also engage into logistics tracks on the trailer wall, and the straps can be tightened to hold and secure the cargo.

 - Load Bars – These bars pressure fit between trailer walls to hold freight in place.
 Especially suitable for trailers without logistics tracks.

-Be well aware that unsecured loads falling from the trailer, can seriously hurt a driver.
+- Be well aware that unsecured loads falling from the trailer, can seriously hurt you.

 Securing the load is important.
 Making sure you get through your day without getting hurt is even more important.